-“Probate avoidance” means making choices now and taking certain intelligent actions now that will prevent the necessity of a probate court having to intervene to make those choices for you later on.
+“Probate avoidance” means making choices and taking certain actions now that will prevent the necessity of a probate court having to intervene to make those choices for you later on.
 Probate proceedings can be required during your lifetime should you become incompetent or upon your death to manage the affairs of your estate.
 Most such cases are expensive, and can usually be avoided with less expense and risk involved.

 Incompetency proceedings during your lifetime are best avoided by using durable powers of attorney for finances and durable powers of attorney for health care to empower others to make decisions for you when you cannot.